 Source: Courtesy of Wikimedia Commons

 As soon as they arrived, the missionaries made plans to get to the Huron country.
 On 16 July Fathers Viel and Le Caron and Brother Sagard left the convent of the Recollets; they joined the French boats leaving for the exchange of furs, which took place that year at Cap-de-la-Victoire, at the mouth of the Rivière des Iroquois (Richelieu).
-When the trading was finished (2 August) the Hurons returned to their territory together with the three missionaries, who were divided up among the different canoes.
+When the trading was finished (2 August), the Hurons returned to their territory together with the three missionaries, who were each in a different canoe.
 After a most arduous journey Sagard reached Lake Huron on 20 August.
-Two days later he was at Ossossanë, the village of his guide and protector Oonchiarey.
+Two days later he was at Ossossanë, the village of his guide and protector, Oonchiarey.

 Sagard passed “a fairly long time” in this environment; he was respected and loved as a guest, and divided his time between prayer, the study of the language, and the visiting of families.
 One day Father Viel suddenly arrived.
 Together they rejoined Father Le Caron at Carhagouha, some five leagues from Ossossanë.
-With the Indians’ help the three Recollets built near the village a cabin in the Indian style; it measured “about 20 feet long and 10 or 12 wide, being constructed in the form of a garden bower.”
-It was in this little convent that the Recollets exercised their ministry, celebrating the holy mysteries, administering the sacraments to the French, and receiving numerous Indians all the time; of these, some came to obtain religious instruction, others, more “spiteful,” came “to steal our modest furnishings under pretext of paying us a visit.”
+The Hurons helped the three Recollets build near the village a cabin in their style; it measured “about 20 feet long and 10 or 12 wide, being constructed in the form of a garden bower.”
+It was in this little convent that the Recollets exercised their ministry, celebrating the holy mysteries, administering the sacraments to the French, and continually receiving numerous Hurons.
+Of these, some came to obtain religious instruction; others, more “spiteful,” came “to steal our modest furnishings under pretext of paying us a visit.”

 Four years later Sagard published L’histoire du Canada in four parts.
 The first deals with the apostolic activity of the Recollets in Canada from 1615 up to the author’s journey in 1623; the two following parts reproduce Le grand voyage, revised and enlarged; the last is concerned with the period marked by the arrival of the Jesuits, the capture of Quebec, and the temporary abandonment of the colony.
 In addition to describing missionary life, the author relates the principal political, commercial, and agricultural events in which the Recollets played a part.
 It is an important work which corroborates and adds further detail to the writings of Samuel de Champlain, and which provides us with a number of unique and outstandingly valuable documents.

-Sagard is first and foremost a painter, who applies himself to the detail of things, to the daily life of the Indians.
+Sagard is first and foremost a painter, who applies himself to the detail of things, to daily life.
 He is helped by a faculty for keen observation.
-Whether he is studying the habits and customs of the Indians, or tracing the topography of places, or describing the flora and fauna of the region, Sagard is precise and exact.
+Whether he is studying the habits and customs of the Hurons, or tracing the topography of places, or describing the flora and fauna of the region, Sagard is precise and exact.
 These qualities are enhanced by an attractive form of expression and by a direct, smoothly flowing style, although there are some blemishes.
 Other narrators have a more elegant, refined prose; very few possess his completely uninhibited, natural, simple manner.